 INX Limited and Intangible Properties Exchange Inc. (IPEX) Announce Exclusive Strategic Partnership Agreement

 NEW YORK and CALGARY, AB, Sept.
-29, 2021 /CNW/ -- INX Limited ("INX"), the owner of blockchain-based trading platforms for digital securities and cryptocurrencies, and Intangible Properties Exchange Inc. ("IPEX"), the owner of a proprietary intangible asset monetization platform, are pleased to announce entering into an exclusive strategic partnership agreement to list IPEX intellectual property-backed digital securities on the INX Securities ATS.
+30, 2021 /PRNewswire/ -- INX Limited ("INX"), the owner of blockchain-based trading platforms for digital securities and cryptocurrencies, and Intangible Properties Exchange Inc. ("IPEX"), the owner of a proprietary intangible asset monetization platform, are pleased to announce entering into an exclusive strategic partnership agreement to list IPEX intellectual property-backed digital securities on the INX Securities ATS.

 INX provides regulated trading platforms for digital securities and cryptocurrencies, combining traditional markets expertise and an innovative fintech approach.
 Through its wholly-owned subsidiary, INX Securities, LLC ("INXS"), INX operates a proprietary blockchain-based trading platform which facilitates the trading of digital securities.
 INX made history when it closed the first SEC-registered digital security IPO for both retail and institutional investors in 2021 raising more than US$80 million.